Welsh Leadership Development Program

 Courses covered:

-Self-awareness and Personal Growth Related to Counseling and Leadership
+Self-awareness and Personal Growth Related to Coaching and Leadership

 Courses covered:

-• Elective courses in the Department of Counseling and Human Services
+- Elective courses in the College of Education

 Admissions Details